zain-ahmed-ada/PRG1-pair-programming-RegEx-JS/README.md

 // Use the test method to check whether something matches the rules. console.log(validWholeNumberRegEx.test(456))

-// Create three functions which check user input for three pieces of data.
+// Create three functions that check specific pieces of data.
-// 1.
-Their name; 2.
-Their age; 3.
-Their height.
+// e.g. 1.
+A name; 2.
+An age; 3.
+A height.
+// let personName = "123abc"   // should return false;
+// let personAge = 15.5 // should this be allowed?
+// let personHeight = "blah blah blah" // should this be allowed?